univention/univention-corporate-server/doc/manual/monitoring/dashboard.rst

 detailed information about individual server systems are shown, such as the CPU- or memory usage or network throughput.

-The servers can be selected in the dropdown *server*.
+The servers can be selected in the drop down *server*.
 Then the graphics show the details about the selected server.

 .. _dashboard-usage-mydashboard: